AbhilashReddyM/rcpgenerator/README.md

 # Building and Usage

 Running `make` should build the executable.
 I tested it on Windows using mingw-gcc and linux.
-There is [documentation](./Doucmentation.pdf) available.
+There is [documentation](./doc/Doucmentation.pdf) available.

+## Example of usage
+`./rcpgenerator -v -f example/input.txt -o example` will take from `./example/input.txt` and write the final configuration to `./example/` directory.
+On Windows you may use `rcpgenerator.exe -v -f example\input.txt -o example`

 # Credit
 If you use this code please cite this paper:

-**"Random Close Packing of Disks and Spheres in Confined Geometries" Kenneth W. Desmond & Eric R. Weeks, Phys.
-Rev. E 80, 051305 (2009)**
+- Kenneth W. Desmond & Eric R. Weeks, "Random Close Packing of Disks and Spheres in Confined Geometries"  *Phys.
+Rev. E 80, 051305 (2009)*